 Have you ever had the White Chocolate Macadamia Nut Cookies from Subway?
-This is a copycat of those soft and chewy bakery style cookies only this recipe is a healthy version that is gluten free and vegan!
+This is a copycat of those soft and chewy bakery style macadamia nut cookies only this easy recipe is a healthy version that is gluten free, egg free, and vegan!

-I can’t wait to share these healthy white chocolate macadamia nut cookies with you!
-With the holidays rapidly approaching it is always a good thing to have cookies baking just in case.
+I can’t wait to share this macadamia nut cookie recipe with you!
+With holidays rapidly approaching it is always a good thing to have a batch of cookies baking just in case.
 It’s the right thing to do. 😉

 Let’s get started!
-This is what you will need to make these delicious homemade cookies:
+This is what you will need to make these macadamia cookies:

 - almond flour